tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_10/2020-09-27-item-4-duckdb---a-lightweight-analytics-database.md

 word_count: null
 ---

-DuckDB is a new embeddable analytics database.
-A cross between sqlite and redshift.
+DuckDB is a new lightweight database, designed to support data science.

- It is a columnar data base, this means it is optimised for selecting data from an entire column and doing operations on them.
-This is in contrast to most standard SQL engines (Postges, mysql etc) which are optimised for selecting for a single row.
-It is also imbedded, this means installing its is as easy as running `pip install duckdb`.
-No need for operate inhalations on dedicated servers.
-This makes plotting and developing quick and easy.
+DuckDB is made by a research group in the Netherlands.
+It is a columnar database, this means it is optimised for selecting data from an entire column and doing operations on it.
+This is in contrast to most standard SQL engines (Postges, Mysql etc) which are optimised for selecting for a single row.
+This makes it perfectly suited to adata science and machine learning tasks.

+It is also imbedded, which means installing its is as easy as running `pip install duckdb`.
+No need for separate installations on dedicated servers.
+This makes prototyping and developing quick and easy.
 I've been looking for something like this for a while for supporting applications that use machine learning.

-Here is a little code snippet that shows how to make a table from a .csv file.
+Here is a little code snippet that shows how to make a table from a `.csv` file.
 It's pretty easy.

 ```python
 import duckdb